 Sara Hudson established Hudson Consulting, L.L.C. in the State of Montana in 2009 to help government agencies, architects, engineers, real estate developers, planners and non profit organizations balance public and private interests in large scale development projects.

-Sara also serves as the Regional Director for Snowy Mountain Development Corporation, a non-profit corporation organized for the purpose of building community and economic capital in Central Montana.
-In that role, Sara assists the Executive Director in the direction and management of the Center for Strategic Development, Business Development Center (BDC) and the Leadership, Education and Training (LET) Center.
-She manages a $3.5 million revolving loan fund to support strategic redevelopment and land plays and is also responsible to establish and grow revenue streams to sustain the organization.
+Sara serves also as the Interim Executive Director for Snowy Mountain Development Corporation, a non-profit corporation organized for the purpose of building community and economic capital in Central Montana.
+In that role, Sara directs and manages the Center for Strategic Development, Business Development Center (BDC) and the Leadership, Education and Training (LET) Center.
+She manages a $4 million revolving loan fund to support strategic redevelopment and land plays and is also responsible to establish and grow revenue streams to sustain the organization.
 She monitors and develops proposed legislation to support economic and community development in Central Montana.

 Sara is the former Director of the Region VIII Veterans Business Outreach Center, where she established and managed its operations, trained Service members at 11 military installations in a six-state region, counseled veterans and their spouses on every aspect of small business ownership and established partnerships with military leadership, government leaders and veteran service organizations.
 She is the recipient of a Montana Small Business Administration Veterans Service Award.
 And, Colonel Barbara Carson, Associate Administrator of the U.S. Small Business Administration's Office of Veterans Business Development, commended Sara as "an exemplar of leadership, collaboration and outcomes" and nicknamed her "The Big Get."